 Over time, scales can lose accuracy due to plain old wear and tear due to regular use and age.
-Scales must maintain their original balance for accuracy, but over time they tend to lose this balance and they will require recalibration.
+Scales must maintain their original balance for accuracy.
+Over time, however, they tend to lose this balance and they will require recalibration.

-For scales that don’t require high precision, it is possible to use objects with known weights like dumbbells to test the scales.
+For scales that don’t require high precision, it is possible to use objects with known weights to test the scales.
+Dumbbells are one such example.
 Although the weight of a dumbbell is not that accurate, it will suffice for these purposes.

 If the reading is not accurate, adjust the scale to get the correct weight of the object.
 Digital scales may have calibration options that allow adjusting of the reading.
-If the scale does not provide any option for calibration, then you can still use the scale, but you will have to compensate by correcting measured weights using the error factor.
+If the scale does not provide any option for calibration, then you can still use the scale.
+You will have to compensate, however, by correcting measured weights using the error factor.

-In order to test the precision of the scale, it is necessary to repeat the test several times to see whether the result is the same or nearly the same.
+To test the precision of the scale, it is necessary to repeat the test several times.
+Evaluate whether the result is the same or nearly the same.
 If the readings are widely different, then the scale has low precision.

 Testing Precision Equipment